-After only 32 international appearances scattered across four years between the 2003 and 2007 World Cups, he became a regular member of the side.
+After only 32 international appearances scattered across four years between the 2003 and the 2007 World Cup, he became a regular member of the side in the second phase of his career.
 While the opening duties shifted between Tendulkar, Sehwag and Sourav Ganguly, the Indian management didn’t ignore him this time.
 Instead, they found a way to accommodate him in the ODI team.
 The tide had changed for Gambhir on either side of the 2007 World Cup.
 And he rounded it off nicely becoming the highest run-scorer for India in the 2007 T20 World Cup.
 His tally of 227 runs included a gutsy 75 in a high-pressure final against Pakistan where his presence at the crease proved to be the difference between the two sides.

 In 2008, he sealed his spot in the Test side as well.
 On a disastrous tour of Sri Lanka for the Indian batsmen, Gambhir stood out aggregating 21 percent of the team’s total runs.
 Alongside Sehwag, he was the only one who could read Ajantha Mendis and Muttiah Muralitharan.